Excluded minors are almost fragile II: essential elements: Preliminaries

 \subsection{Delete pairs}

-Let $M$ be a $3$-connected matroid, and let $N$ be a $3$-connected minor of $M$, with $|E(M)| - |E(N)| \ge 10$.
-Brettell, Whittle, and Williams \cite{BWW20,BWW21,BWW22} proved that for some $M'$ that is \dY-equivalent to $M$ or $M^*$, either $M'$ has a pair of elements $\{a,b\}$ such that $M'\ba a,b$ is $3$-connected and has an $\{N,N^*\}$-minor, or $M'$ has a $3$-separation where one side is ``spike-like''.
-The next result then follows from the fact such a $3$-separation, where one side is ``spike-like'', cannot appear in an excluded minor for the class of $\mathbb{P}$-representable matroids, where $\mathbb{P}$ is a partial field \cite{BCOSW20}.
+Let $M$ be a $3$-connected matroid, and let $N$ be a $3$-connected minor of $M$.
+For distinct $a,b \in E(M)$, we say that $\{a,b\}$ is a \emph{delete pair for $N$} if $M \ba a,b$ is $3$-connected and has an $N$-minor.
+Brettell, Whittle, and Williams \cite{BWW20,BWW21,BWW22} proved that if $|E(M)| - |E(N)| \ge 10$, then, for some $M'$ that is \dY-equivalent to $M$, either $M'$ has a delete pair for $N$, or $(M')^*$ has a delete pair for $N^*$, or $M'$ has a $3$-separation where one side is ``spike-like''.
+Moreover, it was shown in \cite{BCOSW20} that such a $3$-separation, where one side is ``spike-like'', cannot appear in an excluded minor for the class of $\mathbb{P}$-representable matroids, for any partial field $\mathbb{P}$.